laszlokorte/damasc/README.md

 ## Live demo

 Check out [damasc.laszlokorte.de](https://damasc.laszlokorte.de/) for a live demo.
-Not all features are enabled in the online version.
+The demo is compiled to WASM and runs fully locally in the browser.
+Currently loading and storing data from or to a file does not work.

 ## Features